 Catfish skin is a good source of protein, omega-3 fatty acids, and vitamin D. These nutrients are important for maintaining a healthy body and reducing the risk of chronic diseases.

-Omega-3 fatty acids, in particular, have been shown to reduce inflammation in the body and improve heart health.
+Omega-3 fatty acids, in particular, have been shown to reduce inflammation and improve heart health.
 They may also help improve brain function and prevent cognitive decline.

 Risks of Eating Catfish Skin